-(Don't worry if the package installer for your system provides an outdated version; it should be fine for this tutorial and for your first-year coursework.)
+(Don't worry if the package installer for your system provides an outdated version; it should be fine for this tutorial.)
 If you have any trouble installing Haskell on your own computer, don't hesitate to email me at <quentin.miller@some.ox.ac.uk> for help.